Leothechosen/LCS-Foldy-Sheet/README.md

   - timeit (Manual timing of different stages of the script)

 LCS Spring 2021:
    1. Completely does 2-6 way ties, including SOVs where needed for side selection order.
+7-10 way ties are calculated but not in SOV order.
    2. Outputs Foldy Sheet to an .xlsx file
    3. Outputs lists/arrays indicating the following:
         - Teams chances of ending in Nth place with no tiebreaker games played.